 Because pull marketing is so focused on SEO, the “pulling” needs to happen first before the inbound marketing can be successful.
 This shows how closely interlinked the two are.
 Pull marketing is not new, but it has not always been so online focused.

-Pull and Inbound Marketing Introduces Tickle Me Elmo
+Pull Marketing and Inbound Marketing Introduces Tickle Me Elmo

 Historically, pull marketing has often been used to generate interest for a product before its introduction using more traditional means such as advertising and PR/communications.
 An example of this was the introduction of Tickle Me Elmo by Tyco in 1996.
 Tyco assumed there would be a demand for Tickle Me Elmo but was not quite sure exactly how big that demand would be, so it started employing a number of pull marketing strategies to build interest and excitement for the product and to gauge demand.